DIP Online

 traditional one piece sink mat features a blunt cut opening in a solid sheet of

-borders should be lined and blunt cut using the straight edge side of the
+is used the borders should be lined and blunt cut using the straight edge side

-window mat may be blunt or bevel cut for maximum overlap, as it serves as the
+top window mat may be blunt or bevel cut for maximum overlap, as it serves as

 2006 or http://DesignsInkArt.com/library.htm to review this earlier